 So, let’s face.
 Close to 70% of your company’s image to consumers isn’t entirely based on your marketing ingenuity or product quality.
 It usually comes down to how your employees behave as well as how they conduct themselves around customers.
 And this largely depends on your talent strategy, among other variables.

-That said, employee talent handling is an extensively dynamic process.
+That said, employee talent handling is an extended dynamic process.
 At the top, of course, is talent sourcing and recruitment.
 It’s then followed by talent management, under which talent activation comes into play.

 Quite interesting, I must admit.
 But, what exactly is talent activation?